MicrosoftDocs/quantum-docs-pr/articles/welcome.md

 Q# and the Quantum Development Kit gives you the tools you need to develop programs for quantum computing that will solve our most challenging problems in computing.

-For the fifth question:  "_How to learn quantum computing with Q#?_", we begin by providing three overviews:
+For the fifth question:  "_How to learn quantum computing with Q#?_", we begin by providing these overviews:

 * a Getting Started guide on how to build a [quantum random number generator](xref:microsoft.quantum.quickstarts.qrng) guides you on installing the QDK and writing your first Q# program along with a brief introduction to some quantum concepts.
 This guides you through a "Q# Hello World" style application, letting you build and run a quantum application in minutes.